 How can I become a CASA?

 Thank you for your interest in the Advocate Training Program.
-In order to become a CASA advocate, you must complete approximately 30 hours of training and court observation.
+To be accepted into the training program, you must complete an application and participate in an interview.
+In order to become a CASA, you must complete approximately 30 hours of training and court observation, and pass a DCFS background check.
 Training sessions are held at the discretion of CASA based upon current volunteer needs.

-Further questions about becoming an advocate can be directed to Kathie Paravola, Chief Program Officer, at email@example.com
+Further questions about becoming an advocate can be directed to Kathie Paravola, Program Director, at email@example.com